Term of the Moment

 Definition: Android market share

-As of 2024, Android's market share of smartphones is approximately 70% worldwide with iPhones making up the rest.
-In the U.S., Android and iPhone market share is roughly 50/50.
+As of 2026, Android's market share of smartphones is about 70% worldwide with Apple's iPhones making up the rest.
+In the U.S., market share is roughly 40% Android and 60% iPhone.

-The reason Android is predominant worldwide is because Samsung, Google, Motorola and several other manufacturers make Androids compared to only one company, Apple, which makes the iPhone.
-Also, while flagship Android phones with maximum storage from Samsung and Google cost more than $1,000, there are very respectable Androids for much less.
-For example, in the May 2024 Wirecutter section of The New York Times, the two recommended "budget" smartphones were the $200 Samsung Galaxy A15 5G and the $300 Motorola Moto G Power.
-In 2024, NUU Mobile introduced a $99 Android phone (see NUU N10).
+The reason Android is predominant worldwide is because Samsung, Google, Motorola and several other manufacturers make Androids compared to only one company that makes the iPhone.
+Also, while flagship Androids with maximum storage from Samsung and Google cost more than $1,000, there are Androids in the $100-$300 range (see NUU Mobile).
 Apple's least expensive iPhone starts at $400.

 Android Set the Bar for Bigger

-In addition to price, for the first seven years smartphones were on the market (2007 to 2014), iPhones had relatively small screens, while Android models were offered with much larger displays.
-As the smartphone market exploded, people enjoyed the larger screen real estate, which today is commonplace.
+In addition to price, for the first seven years smartphones were on the market (2007 to 2014), iPhones had relatively small screens, but Android models had much larger displays.
+As the smartphone market exploded, people enjoyed the larger screen, which today is commonplace.
 Apple's first iPhone with a large screen was the iPhone 6 in 2014.
 See Android, iPhone, iPhone 6 and phablet.